Cultic Theory, 2015

 In 2017, Free Our Girls received a research grant through the University of Northern Colorado’s Social Research Office to conduct qualitative interviews of currently and formerly sex trafficked adult females.
 Over the course of six weeks, 54 qualitative interviews were conducted as a part of this study.
 While there were many more women willing to come forward and share their experiences, the research team at UNC determined that the study had reached data saturation, and no further interviews were necessary for research purposes.
 This qualitative study is the largest qualitative study of current and previously trafficked women in US history, and while findings are already shared in presentations and training events, the official data set will be published in an academic book in 2019.

-Following the initial qualitative interviews, Free Our Girls’ is currently conducting a second study again through UNC’s SRO of pimp-controlled “bottoms” to better understand the reality of this often misunderstood, and frequently prosecuted, population.
-These findings will be available late 2018.
+Following the initial qualitative interviews, Free Our Girls conducted a second study again through UNC’s SRO of pimp-controlled “bottoms” to better understand the reality of this often misunderstood, and frequently prosecuted, population.

 Quantitative Study, 2017 to Present